dbrumley/maven-example/README.md

 ```

 Mayhem finds a bug almost instantly.
 The example `conversion` function converts from a
-double to a string, but doesn't do a bounds check properly:
+double to a string, but doesn't do a bounds check properly (recall we pass in a `char
+buf[256]` buf)
 ```c
 void conversion(celsius_t c, kelvin_t k, char *buf)
 {